SOTAbeams/WSPRliteConfig/techdoc/serial.md

     start ::= '\x01'
     end ::= '\x04'
     esc ::= '\x10'
-    ; encoded version of each controlByte is obtained by adding 0x80 to the controlByte escapedByte ::= '\x81' | '\x84' | '\x90'
+    ; The escaped version of each controlByte is obtained by adding 0x80 to the controlByte escapedByte ::= '\x81' | '\x84' | '\x90'

 After unescaping `escapedMessage`: